makerdao/endgame-docs/tokenomics/sagittarius-engine.md

 {% hint style="warning" %} This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
 Be aware that parts may be inaccurate or out of date. {% endhint %}

 ## Entry and Exit
-When users deposit MKR into the Sagittarius Engine, they must delegate the deposited MKR through the [Easy Governance Frontend (EGF)](../maker-core/easy-governance-frontend.md).
+When users deposit MKR into the Sagittarius Engine, they must delegate the deposited MKR through an [Easy Governance Frontend (EGF)](../maker-core/easy-governance-frontend.md).
 Depositors must specify a delegate's strategy smart contract when making their deposit.

 When a user withdraws their MKR from the Sagittarius Engine, 15% of the deposited MKR is burned.